WebAssembly/binaryen/README.md

 ## Releases

-Builds are distributed by the various toolchains that use Binaryen, like Emscripten, `wasm-pack`, etc. There are also official releases on GitHub in this repo itself:
+Builds are distributed by the various toolchains that use Binaryen, like Emscripten, `wasm-pack`, etc. There are also official releases on GitHub:

 https://github.com/WebAssembly/binaryen/releases